The Pearl of the Adriatic: Dubrovnik's Enduring Legacy

 The Rise of a Maritime Republic

-Dubrovnik's maritime story begins in the 7th century when refugees from the Roman city of Epidaurum (modern Cavtat) founded a settlement on a small island.
-Over time, the city—known as the Republic of Ragusa from 1358 until Napoleon's conquest in 1808—became a formidable naval power.
-Its strategic position between the West and the Ottoman Empire allowed it to control trade routes across the Mediterranean, the Levant, and even the Black Sea.
-The Republic's success was built on a fleet of merchant vessels that carried spices, silk, textiles, and salt.
-Wealth poured into the city, funding the construction of grand churches, palaces, and, of course, the walls.
+Dubrovnik's maritime story begins in the 7th century when refugees from the Roman city of Epidaurum (modern-day Cavtat) founded a settlement on a small island.
+Over the centuries, this settlement grew into the Republic of Ragusa, which thrived from 1358 until Napoleon's conquest in 1808.
+The Republic became a formidable naval power, strategically positioned between Western Europe and the Ottoman Empire.
+This location enabled Dubrovnik to control vital trade routes across the Mediterranean, the Levant, and even the Black Sea.

 The Old Port and Shipbuilding Tradition